 See the application and selection section for details of the supporting documents we require.

 We have also collated the information on this page and the application form into a nomination pack (Word, 163KB) that you can download and share.

-The deadline for applications is 6 August 2018 .
+The deadline for applications is 14 January 2019.
 Applications are processed on a first come first served basis.
-For your first application to be considered, you need to submit all of the required supporting documents and have an enhanced DBS within three years of the start date of the course in September 2018.
+For your first application to be considered, you must submit all of the required supporting documents and have an enhanced DBS within three years of the course start date.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 - Take on the role of an independent prescriber in your area of healthcare practice through this course.